45258E9F/IntPTI/README.md

 JDK: >= 7

-ant: this is the build system used by IntPTI
+[Apache Ant](http://ant.apache.org/): this is the build system used by IntPTI

 Building
 --------